 7. Mumbai: Community Holi with Slum Children

 Everyone expects slum to be a depressing place but the largest slum of Mumbai, Dharavi is not so, especially on Holi.
 Take a tour of this fascinating slum.
 A Holi party is organized for the community at Dharavi which can be joined by you too if you are keen to celebrate Holi in a safe and friendly environment with localities.
 80% of proceeds are devoted in order to help the people of Dharavi.

 8. Delhi: Holi Cow

 With kids being at the highest level of craziness and elders with fun and frolic, Delhi gets a little rowdy during the Holi festival.
 If you can get the tickets of Holi Moo Festival also known as Holi Cow Festival then you can enjoy Holi in an awesome way.
 Holi Cow is one of the most happening festivals of Delhi where every music lover flocks together to enjoy 40 Indian and international performers who are spread over four stages.
 Everybody gets in the mood as the environment is safer with non-toxic colors, bhang, street food, and sprinklers.

 So, which among these places is the best to celebrate Holi for you?
-Playing with flowers, getting beaten up with sticks, socializing in a slum or rocking at a concert?
-Whatever your decision is, just get sure to make most out of this Holi to make it a memorable one.
+Playing with flowers, getting beaten up with sticks, socializing in a slum, or rocking at a concert?
+Whatever your decision is, just get sure to make the most out of this Holi to make it a memorable one.
 Welcome the spring season in the way you want to.